WHAT IS TURKISH DELIGHT?

 There is a lot of ways to serve food and delight in Turkish cuisine.
-Lokum served style is to be served with Turkish coffee but of course it is optional
+Delight served style is to be served with Turkish coffee but of course it is optional

-Fainally, eating too much from everything is harmful.
-Although Turkish lokum is healthy and natural but it contains carbohydrates, starches and sugar.
+Fainally, eating too much harmful for everything.
+Although Turkish delight is healthy and natural but it contains carbohydrates, starches and sugar.
 Excessive consumption results in the body's inability to digest these components and turn them into fat in the liver.
 This means weight gain.
-Therefore, too much lokum should not be consumed.
+Therefore, too much delight should not be consumed.

 Take care of social distancing while you shoppiing Turkish delight at coronavirus period

 Cab Istanbul is pleased to offer transportation and touristic travel programs in any region of Turkey.
 Cabistanbul is the right choice for your transportation needs, 7/24 services.
 Car rental with driver.